biopragmatics/oquat/docs/invalids/prefix/eco.md

 ## `mmo`: Measurement method ontology

-Identifiers for this prefix are given incorrectly correctly in `mmo`.
+Identifiers for this prefix are given incorrectly in `mmo`.
+See the [GitHub repository](https://github.com/rat-genome-database/MMO-Measurement-Method-Ontology).

 | external_xref     |   usages_count | usages                                            |
 |-------------------|----------------|---------------------------------------------------|